-Last year MAPS completed its Phase IIIa trials with MDMA in the treatment of PTSD.
-The subsequent data release grabbed headlines internationally, with MDMA expected to be the first classic psychedelic medicine approved for clinical use in the 21st century.
+When MAPS completed its Phase IIIa trials with MDMA in the treatment of PTSD, the subsequent data release grabbed headlines internationally, with MDMA expected to be the first classic psychedelic medicine approved for clinical use in the 21st century.

 MDMA was first synthesised in 1912 by Dr Anton Köllisch at Merck, and patented by the company in 1914.
 However, its therapeutic utility lay undiscovered until research by acclaimed tryptamine chemist Alexander Shulgin half a century later.
 Shulgin introduced the compound to his wife, a psychotherapist, for use in couples therapy.